 Logan and Aiden, ignorant to their audience, carried on their exchange which although still intimate could now be heard, faintly, by those closest to them.
 A string of white lights draped behind the lovers, which cast a soft spotlight on their embrace.
 It all seemed so heavenly, so peculiar.

-The selfie huddle dispersed into a loose mob of onlookers, beginning to encircle them, patiently watching the scene.
+The selfie huddle dispersed into a loose mob of onlookers, beginning to encircle them, patiently watching over the scene.
 The flicker of flash photography illuminated them more.
 They stood like a perfect silhouette unbridled in their union; that of passions’ unification, that of those specific immaterial substances and not some other things.
 Nothing derivative.

-Riley shot Jack a squint as if signifying disbelief.
+Riley shot Jack a squint signifying disbelief.
 He sloshed his beer around the rim of his glass, allowing it to circle once or twice, while keeping his gaze fixed on the performance before him.
 He waited for the end-scene, for the actors to break their hold on fantasy and return to life as it permanently is.
 With sound, colour, processing.

 Aiden broke from Logan.
 Words were exchanged moments prior.
 The groom and bride stood apart trading barren stares between them.
 Inexplicable tears welled at the foot of her eyes.
 She turned her cheek before racing down the creaky steps and onto the cobble, then the grass, before kicking off her heels and carrying herself away into the cool dark of June and a life, in some distant future, still to be lived and still to be corrected.